If you or someone you know is thinking about suicide, please follow the below steps to help yourself, a friend, or loved one.

 Start By Asking Questions

-The first step is to find out whether the person is in danger of acting on suicidal feelings.
+The first step is to find out whether the person is in danger of acting on their thoughts of suicide.
 Be sensitive, but ask direct questions, such as:

 - How are you coping with what's been happening in your life?